 Plastic bags, wraps, and film of any color, size, or shape are not accepted in DC’s curbside single stream recycling bin (the blue bin).

-Currently, plastic bags, wraps, and film cannot be recycled when they are sent to local recycling facilities.
-These materials clog machinery used to process recyclable materials resulting in operational problems, facility shutdowns and safety hazards to employees.
+On a daily basis, the items clog machinery used to process recyclable materials resulting in operational problems, facility shutdowns, and safety hazards to employees.

 Recycling Through Store Drop-Off